Best time to visit Mexico

 • Festival Internacional de Guitarra, late March or early April.
 A celebration of guitar music held annually in Morelia, and attended by musicians from around the world.

 • Semana Santa (Holy Week), moveable.
-The country’s biggest holiday, beginning on Palm Sunday and finishing a week later on Easter Sunday.
+The country’s biggest vacation, beginning on Palm Sunday and finishing a week later on Easter Sunday.
 Still a deeply religious festival in Mexico, it celebrates the resurrection of Christ, and is also an occasion to venerate the Virgin Mary, with processions bearing her image now a hallmark of the celebrations.

 • Cinco de Mayo, May 5.
-Commemorating the 1862 Battle of Puebla, it’s a public holiday in Mexico, but is actually celebrated more enthusiastically in the US, where many Gringos have come to believe that it’s Mexico’s equivalent of the US’s July 4 (think theme parties involving sombreros, nachos and tequila).
+Commemorating the 1862 Battle of Puebla, it’s a public vacation in Mexico, but is actually celebrated more enthusiastically in the US, where many Gringos have come to believe that it’s Mexico’s equivalent of the US’s July 4 (think theme parties involving sombreros, nachos and tequila).
 In Mexico it’s not such a big deal, except in Puebla, where it is celebrated with an exuberant fiesta.

 • Día de San Juan (St John’s Day), June 24.
 Celebrating the birth of the biblical St John the Baptist, but also handily close to the summer solstice, this is celebrated with bonfires, fairs, charreadas (rodeos) and sometimes water throwing in towns and villages nationwide.